At Stafford Building Society, we are committed to helping you protect your identity and money from fraud.

 • Install software that protects your computer from viruses and unwanted programs and make sure it is kept current.
 If you are unsure, seek the help of a computer professional.

-Your Society accounts:
+Your Society Accounts:

 • Report any lost or stolen passbooks to us immediately on 01785 223212 or call into the branch so that we can take the necessary steps to protect your account;